yalicee/oct-2022-fun-pairing-katas/README.md

 1. Follow the set-up instructions in `setup.md`.
 2. In your katas folder you will find a `*.js` file for each problem that needs solving.
 You can write your solution code here.
 3. Each kata will need a `*.test.js` file associated with it, in the `__tests__` folder.
 You can write tests for your code here!
 You will need to import the function using `const <functionName> = require('../path/to/function')`.
 For example: `const sumDigits = require('../katas/sum-digits.js')`
-4. This morning:

-- Check the results of your assertions by running the test file associated with your kata with node.
-For example `node __tests__/sum-digits.test.js`

-This afternoon:
-You'll be running tests differently - Run `npm test` to run every test in your `__tests__` folder.
-Feel free to return to some of the assertions you wrote this morning and convert to make use of `jest`

-- Whenever you get one or two tests done, swap your pair roles!
+4. Run `npm test` to run every test in your `__tests__` folder.
+Whenever you get one or two tests done, swap your pair roles!

-5. Below is a suggested order in which to do the katas, but it isn't compulsory. **Start with `sumDigits` and `middleChar` as we have provided ideas for tests for these two!**
+5. Below is a suggested order in which to do the katas, but it isn't compulsory. **Start with `sumDigits` as we have provided ideas for tests for this one**

 - sumDigits (_we've provided some ideas for tests for this one_)
-- middleChar (_we've provided some ideas for tests for this one too_)
 - vegCounter
 - alternateCase
 - getCentury